Digital Nomad Guides

 Countries in South America where you can live on $500 per month

-While it’s not as easy to live on $500 here as it is in Asia, it’s still doable.
-Let’s see where.
+While it’s not as easy to live on $500 here as it is in Asia, some very thrifty choices and going for very small villages might still do the trick for you in the countries listed below.

 1. Colombia